Jessica Hagedorn

-Jessica Tarahata Hagedorn (born 1949) is an American playwright, writer, poet, and multimedia performance artist.
+Jessica Tarahata Hagedorn (born May 29, 1949) is an American playwright, writer, poet, and multimedia performance artist.

 Biography

-Hagedorn is an American of mixed descent.
-She was born in Manila to a Scots-Irish-French-Filipino mother and a Spanish Filipino father with one Chinese ancestor.
-Moving to San Francisco in 1963, Hagedorn received her education at the American Conservatory Theater training program.
+Hagedorn is an of mixed descent.
+She was born in Manila, Philippines, to a mother of Scots-Irish, French, and Filipino descent and a father of Filipino, Spanish, and Chinese heritage.
+Moving to San Francisco, California, in 1963, Hagedorn received her education at the American Conservatory Theater training program.
 To further pursue playwriting and music, she moved to New York City in 1978.

-In 1978, Joseph Papp produced Hagedorn's first play Mango Tango.
+In 1978, Joseph Papp produced Hagedorn's first play, Mango Tango.
 Hagedorn's other productions include Tenement Lover, Holy Food, and Teenytown.
 Her mixed media style often incorporates song, poetry, images, and spoken dialogue.
 From 1975 until 1985, she was the leader of a poet's band—The West Coast Gangster Choir (in SF) and later The Gangster Choir (in New York).

 In 1985, 1986, 1989, and 1994 she received MacDowell Colony fellowships, which helped enable her to write the novel Dogeaters, which illuminates many different aspects of Filipino experience, focusing on the influence of America through radio, television, and movie theaters.
 She shows the complexities of the love-hate relationship many Filipinos in diaspora feel toward their past.
 After its publication in 1990, her novel earned a 1990 National Book Award nomination and an American Book Award.
 In 1998 La Jolla Playhouse produced a stage adaptation.
 In 2001, the play adaptation premiered off-Broadway at The Public Theater.

 Hagedorn worked with playwrights and artists Robbie McCauley and Laurie Carlos as the collective Thought Music, which later expanded to include visual artist John Woo as well.
 Together Thought Music created a number of works including Teenytown (presented at La Mama in 1987) and class (presented at The Kitchen in 2000).
 Thought Music together investigated race, class, sexism, and the role of immigrants in the United States.
 Hagedorn, with Thought Music and on her own, has also collaborated with Urban Bush Women on works including Heat and Lipstick.